-Between 1905 and 1910, this game was played to perfection by a number of miners and promoters in the Bullfrog District, as 90 companies were incorporated with the magic word “Bullfrog” somewhere on their letterheads.
+Between 1905 and 1910, this game was played to perfection by several miners and promoters in the Bullfrog District, as 90 companies were incorporated with the magic word “Bullfrog” somewhere on their letterheads.
 A few of these companies were in the vicinity of the Original Bullfrog, and most, but not all, were within the boundaries of the Bullfrog District.
 All hoped to lure stockholders’ funds by advertising their proximity to the big strike.

 Big Bullfrog Mining Company – Located south of the Original Bullfrog Mine, the Big Bullfrog was started in August 1904 when Montillus “Old Man” Beatty, a local small-time dry rancher for whom the town of Beatty was named, located the Mammoth claim.

-Bullfrog Apex Mining and Milling Company – Incorporated on August 4, 1905, by a by a group of promoters headed by J.J.
+Bullfrog Apex Mining and Milling Company – Incorporated on August 4, 1905, by a group of promoters headed by J.J.
 Fagan and E.L.
 Andrews, the company promoted itself as the owner of 15 claims, only one of which was ever worked — the North Bullfrog.
 But, there was a problem with the North Bullfrog claim as it intruded into the boundaries of the Delaware claim of the West Extension Company.
 Though the Apex Company knew about these conflicting boundaries when the North Bullfrog claim was filed, they forged ahead anyway.
 Work on the Apex ground started in the fall of 1905.

-Bullfrog Extension Mining Company – On August 25-16, 1904 a group of prospectors located two claims, the Delaware #2 and the Last Chance, on the north and east sides of the Original Bullfrog Mine.
+Bullfrog Extension Mining Company – On August 25-16, 1904, a group of prospectors located two claims, the Delaware #2 and the Last Chance, on the north and east sides of the Original Bullfrog Mine.
 Together with the Bullfrog Extension #1 and #2, on the southeast of the Original Bullfrog, these four locations were incorporated in February 1905 as the Bullfrog Extension Mining Company.
 Backed by San Francisco financiers, the company had enough money to begin mining in May 1905.
 Getting to work, a six-man crew soon sunk an inclined shaft 75 feet, and the company purchased new equipment and built a frame office building.
-By January of 1906, the company felt confident enough to advertise that it had a “magnificent quartz” ledge on its property which was “conservatively estimated” to be worth $500,000.
-However, a few months later, the promising developments were halted by the San Francisco earthquake and fire in mid-April of 1906.
-The mine was shut down and was idle from until June.
+By January 1906, the company felt confident enough to advertise that it had a “magnificent quartz” ledge on its property which was “conservatively estimated” to be worth $500,000.
+However, a few months later, the promising developments were halted by the San Francisco earthquake and fire in mid-April 1906.
+The mine was shut down and was idle until June.

-The gentlemen involved, however, had already thought it over and the Bullfrog Fraction continued to develop their claim, finding several good ore leads.
+The gentlemen involved, however, had already thought it over, and the Bullfrog Fraction continued to develop their claim, finding several good ore leads.
 As their claims grew more valuable and the court battles more involved and expensive, it became clear to them that they could no longer protect their claim by themselves.
-So, in November 1906, they gave up and sold the Bullfrog Fraction to the West Extension Company, who quickly incorporated into their own operations, ending the life of the Bullfrog Fraction.
+So, in November 1906, they gave up and sold the Bullfrog Fraction to the West Extension Company, who quickly incorporated it into their own operations, ending the life of the Bullfrog Fraction.